balderdashy/sails-docs/concepts/Deployment/Hosting.md

 # Hosting

-Here is a non-comprehensive list of Sails.js hosting providers.
+Here is a non-comprehensive list of Node/Sails hosting providers and available community tutorials.

 ##### Deploying to Modulus?